rampemus/cvapp/README.md

 `$ mongod --dbpath=/Users/<your_username>/data/`

-Once mongoDB is up and running the development servers start up for frontend according to [these](https://github.com/rampemus/cvapp/tree/master/frontend) instructions.
-Backend nodemon starts watching the changes by running:
+Once mongoDB is up and running the development servers start up for frontend according to [these](https://github.com/rampemus/cvapp/tree/master/frontend) instructions and backend nodemon starts watching the changes by running:

 `yarn watch`

+in the backend-folder.